 - Any remaining Math or Language courses

 Depending on math/language status, students will also take three to six courses that could be electives, group satisfying courses, additional sociology courses, or courses for a second major or a minor.

-Second year students are also expected to meet with Elizabeth at least once per term.
+Second year students are also expected to meet with an advisor at least once per term.
 These meetings will help ensure that the student is still on track, has answers to any questions about majors and minors, and knows how to obtain information about internships or study abroad opportunities.
 If necessary, students may want to think about taking classes or internships during the summer term, or traveling abroad for UO credit.